robinpokorny/moby/_posts/2015-01-03-boilerplate.markdown

 {% endhighlight %}

 #### Div
-The div element is an element that does not have a special meaning or special styling.
+The div element is an element that does not have any special meaning or special styling.
 It’s perfect for grouping other elements together and assigning them a class or an id.

 <div class="m-switch">
   <input class="m-switch__input" id="dark" type="radio" name="theme" onchange="darkenEverything()">